wxie2017/wxie2017.github.io/pages/speech/new_club_officers.md

 you are a first-time officer.
 Relax!
 You still have Lao-xie at the disposal, and my help is always available.

+Speak to the SAA:

+Will you, as SAA, accept this challenge and perform your duties to the best of your abilities?”

+The incoming Club SAA responds, “I will.”

+Then move to treasurer - secretary - VPPR -VPM -VPE - President.

 Here are my Advice for All Club Officers

 The seven nominated club officer positions are president, vice